justingarfield/dotfiles/windows11/fresh-install/README.md

 ## Night Light breakdown

-A special thanks to [Ben N on StackOverflow](https://superuser.com/a/1209192) for posting the basis for getting this working in Windows 11 Pro 22H2.
+A special thanks to [Ben N on StackOverflow](https://superuser.com/a/1209192) for posting the basis for getting this working in Windows 10 21H2.

-The Microsoft Windows Team should go jump into oncoming traffic for creating this fantastic cluster-f**k.

-Anyway...

 ### Registry Keys